YearUp-Esahalon/EasyShop/README.md

 # EasyShop

-EasyShop is an e-commerce application designed to provide users with a seamless online shopping experience.
-Built using Java, Spring Boot, and MySQL, this backend API handles user authentication, product management, shopping cart operations, and user profiles.
-The project represents Version 2 of EasyShop, focusing on fixing existing bugs, adding new features, and enhancing functionality.

-## Table of Contents
+EasyShop is a powerful e-commerce platform that offers users a smooth and efficient online shopping experience.
+Developed with Java, Spring Boot, and MySQL, the backend API supports key functionalities like user authentication, product management, shopping cart handling, and user profile management.
+Version 2 of EasyShop focuses on resolving previous bugs, adding new features, and improving overall performance and functionality.## Table of Contents

 - [Application Structure](#application-structure)
 - [Features](#features)